To increase the profitability of the hotel it is important to maintain and regularly check the revenue of the hotel.

 The growing interest in last-minute deals is influencing the way millennials book rooms.
 Hotels that quickly respond to these emerging trends will be the first to benefit.

 A number of independent hotel owners underestimate the value of revenue management.
-Deeming it an unnecessary, time-consuming process.
+Considering it is an unnecessary, time-consuming process.

 Considering that we live in an era of online sales and meta-searches, revenue management practices